2018 IndyCar Series: Driver changes

 After winning the 2017 Indy Lights championship, Kyle Kaiser participated in four IndyCar events in 2018 with Juncos Racing, including the Indianapolis 500 and IndyCar Grand Prix.
 On January 5, 2018, Juncos announced Formula V8 3.5 driver René Binder would contest the races in St. Petersburg, Barber, Mid-Ohio, and Toronto, with an entry at Detroit being confirmed later.

 After competing at Barber for Ed Carpenter Racing as a replacement for J. R. Hildebrand and at the Indianapolis 500 for A. J. Foyt Enterprises in 2017, Zach Veach made his full-season début with Andretti Autosport, replacing Takuma Sato.

 After competing in road and street courses only for Ed Carpenter Racing in 2017, Spencer Pigot made his full-season début with the team, replacing J. R. Hildebrand in the No. 21 car.
 Former Formula 2 driver Jordan King will drive the No. 20 on road and street courses.

 2017 Indianapolis 500 winner Takuma Sato left Andretti Autosport after only one season with the team, and returned to Rahal Letterman Lanigan Racing for the 2018 season.

 Stefan Wilson joined Andretti Autosport to return to the Indianapolis 500 for the first time since 2016.

 After spending four seasons with Chip Ganassi Racing, Tony Kanaan switched to A. J. Foyt Enterprises for the 2018 season.

 After six seasons in the German Deutsche Tourenwagen Masters, Robert Wickens made the switch to IndyCar to drive the No. 6 car for Schmidt Peterson Motorsports, replacing Mikhail Aleshin.
 Wickens previously replaced Aleshin in the first practice session at Road America in 2017, but did not get to compete in the race.
 Wickens suffered severe injuries in a crash at the 2018 ABC Supply 500 and was forced to miss the rest of the season.
 Due to damage incurred in the crash, the #6 car was withdrawn for the next race at Gateway.
 On August 29, SPM announced Carlos Muñoz as Wickens' replacement in the #6 car at the Portland and Sonoma rounds.

 On November 16, 2017, A. J. Foyt Enterprises announced that Brazilian Indy Lights driver Matheus Leist would drive the No. 4 car in 2018, replacing Conor Daly.
 Leist became the youngest IndyCar Series rookie since Marco Andretti in 2006.

-After six seasons with Stewart-Haas Racing in NASCAR, Danica Patrick announced intentions to return to the Indianapolis 500 for the first time since 2011.
+After six seasons with Stewart–Haas Racing in NASCAR, Danica Patrick announced intentions to return to the Indianapolis 500 for the first time since 2011.
 The 2018 Indianapolis 500 was the last race of Patrick's professional career.
-She will run a third entry for Ed Carpenter Racing, carrying sponsorship from former long-time partner GoDaddy.
+She ran a third entry for Ed Carpenter Racing, carrying sponsorship from former long-time partner GoDaddy.

 After spending one season with A. J. Foyt Enterprises, Carlos Muñoz rejoined Andretti Autosport for the Indianapolis 500.